nksaunders/giants/paper.md

 # Applications

-The `giants` pipeline has been used in the detection and validation of numerous planets accross 7 papers [@saunders2022,@grunblatt2022,@grunblatt2023,@grunblatt2024,@periera2024,@saunders2024,@saunders2025].
+The `giants` pipeline has been used in the detection and validation of numerous planets across 7 papers [@saunders2022,@grunblatt2022,@grunblatt2023,@grunblatt2024,@periera2024,@saunders2024,@saunders2025].

 # Acknowledgements

 The `giants` pipeline relies heavily on previous open source astronomical software packages, primarily `lightkurve` and `astropy`.
 We would like to thank the developers of these packages for providing high-quality and well-documented software tools to the astronomical community.
-N.S. acknowledges support by the National Science Foundation Graduate Research Fellowship Program under Grant Numbers 1842402 & 2236415 and NASA’S Interdisciplinary Consortia for Astrobiology Research (NNH19ZDA001N-ICAR) under award number 19-ICAR19 2-0041.
+N.S. acknowledges support by the National Science Foundation Graduate Research Fellowship Program under Grant Numbers 1842402 & 2236415 and NASA’s Interdisciplinary Consortia for Astrobiology Research (NNH19ZDA001N-ICAR) under award number 19-ICAR19 2-0041.

 # References